nicksauerwein/IOpy/docs/docs/index.md

 `measurement`: For calculating linear responses and power spectral densities.

-`plots`: For visualising the measurements' results in graphs.
+`plots`: For visualizing the measurements' results in graphs.

 # Installation
+To install IOpy you have to clone the IOpy repository on your local computer.
+The packages you need for using IOpy are `numpy`, `scipy` and `matplotlib`.

 <!--
 ## Comments of Nick